thawkins/edgedb_rust_listdatabases/README.md

 It may take a long time the first time you execute the sample, as it may have to start up the edgedb database if it has not already been started, it is a feature of edgedb V2.0 that it will autostart the database server when it is first accessed via its socket.

 Subsequently you may get the following error message if that startup process takes longer than 30 seconds which is the default timeout value for the client.
 This should only happen if you are working on a slow machine.
+If you get this error then just run it again, it will be loaded and you wont need to do it again unless it swaps out.

 ```
 $./target/debug/edgedb_rust_listdatabases